apache/tvm/docs/dev/hybrid_script.md

 c = numpy.zeros((100, 99))
 outer_product(a, b, c)
 ````
-This decorator will help you to import [key words](#keywords) required spontaneously when software emulation.
+This decorator will import [key words](#keywords) required spontaneously when software emulation.
 Every element in the argument list is either a python variable or `numpy` tensor.

 ### Backend Compilation